 NCBA's Annual Cattlemen's College

-For over 25 years NCBA’s Cattlemen’s College has brought thought-provoking, stimulating sessions that can help generate high returns for your operation.
+For over 25 years NCBA’s Cattlemen’s College has brought thought-provoking, stimulating sessions that can help improve your operation.
 Do you want to learn how to improve your business, build a better herd or maintain a healthy herd that you already have?
-These are just some of the cutting-edge topics from industry leaders are discussed.
-Visit the Cattlemen's College Online Campus now to find out why year after year this is the #1 resource for education and profit-building advice!
+These are just some of the cutting-edge topics from industry leaders that are discussed.
+Visit the Cattlemen's College Online Campus now to find out why year after year this is the #1 resource for education!

 To view the schedule of events for the 2021 Cattlemen's College, click the link below.